On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Galois lattices are non-linear

-If $G$ has $k$-rank $\geq 2$, then $\Aut(X)$ coincides with the full automorphism group of the spherical building at infinity $\Delta$ (see \cite[Th.~27.6]{WeissBook}).
-The fact every element of $\Aut(\Delta)$ comes from an element of $\Aut(\mathbf G(k))$ is due to Tits (see \cite{TitsLN}*{Cor.~5.9}). \end{proof}
+If $G$ has $k$-rank $\geq 2$, then $\Aut(X)$ coincides with the full automorphism group of the spherical building at infinity $\Delta$, see \cite[Main Result 2]{Struyve} (alternatively, in the case at hand, this fact can be deduced by combining \cite[Th.~26.37 and Prop.~26.40]{WeissBook} with \cite{TitsLN}*{Cor.~5.9}).
+The fact that every element of $\Aut(\Delta)$ comes from an element of $\Aut(\mathbf G(k))$ is due to J.~Tits: we refer to \cite{TitsLN}*{Cor.~5.9} for a general result ensuring that this holds over arbitrary fields, with the notable exceptions of perfect fields of characteristic~$2$ or $3$.
+Those exceptions do not occur under the hypotheses of the Proposition, since local fields of positive characteristic are all imperfect. \end{proof}